aspose-words/Aspose.Words-Documentation/cpp/getting-started/features/_index.md

 - Insertion of SVG images into the documents
 - Insertion online video
 - Creation DML Charts
-- Updating fields that depend on document layout, like TOC, PAGE, etc.
+- Updating fields that depend on document layout, like `TOC`, `PAGE`, etc.
 - Comparing Two Word Documents
 - Reading and Writing VBA Macros